CSS: Fundamentals

 Solo Journaling

-• How does CSS differ from HTML?
+• How does CSS get applied to HTML elements?

 • Explain the Box Model